Gate turn-off thyristor: Reverse bias

 GTO thyristors are available with or without reverse blocking capability.
-Reverse blocking capability adds to the forward voltage drop because of the need to have a long, low doped P1 region.
+Reverse blocking capability adds to the forward voltage drop because of the need to have a long, low-doped P1 region.

 GTO thyristors capable of blocking reverse voltage are known as Symmetrical GTO thyristors, abbreviated S-GTO.
 Usually, the reverse blocking voltage rating and forward blocking voltage rating are the same.
-The typical application for symmetrical GTO thyristors is in current source inverter.
+The typical application for symmetrical GTO thyristors is in the current source inverter.